KAIST-Visual-AI-Group/SALAD/README.md

 ```

 # Demo
-## Generation of More Classes
+## Unconditional Shape Generation

-We also provide the demo code of generation of more classes, airplanes and tables at `notebooks/other_classes.ipynb`.
+We provide the demo code of unconditional generation with airplanes, chairs and tables at `notebooks/unconditional_generation_demo.ipynb`.

 ## Text-Guided Shape Generation

-We provide text-guided shape generation demo code at `notebooks/text_generation_demo.ipynb`.
+We also provide text-guided shape generation demo code at `notebooks/text_generation_demo.ipynb`.

 # Citation